-If you accidentally deleted a text message on your iPhone, iPad, or iPod that you really need to get back, you may still be able to recover the SMS or iMessage using iExplorer.
+If you accidentally deleted a text message on your iPhone iPad that you really would like to recover, you may still be able to recover the deleted SMS or missing iMessages using iExplorer.

-Also, Spotlight search on a device will sometimes retain deleted text messages, so you could view snippets of deleted texts when you search for any keyword that is in the deleted conversation.
+Also, a Spotlight search on an iPad or iPhone will show results for recently deleted text messages, so you could view snippets of deleted SMS and iMessages when you search for any keyword that is in the deleted text conversation.